kirschbaum-development/nova-chartjs/README.md

 You can add the chart to your Nova resource in three ways

-1. Our recommended way of using Nova Chartjs Chart is to add the included Panel `KirschbaumDevelopment\NovaChartjs\NovaChartjsChartablePanel` to your model's Nova fields
+1. Our recommended way of using Nova Chartjs Chart is to add the included Panel `KirschbaumDevelopment\NovaChartjs\NovaChartjsChartablePanel` to your resource's Nova fields

 ![Chartable Panel](screenshots/ChartablePanel.jpg "Chartable Panel")